Snowflake schema: Disadvantages

 The primary disadvantage of the snowflake schema is that the additional levels of attribute normalization adds complexity to source query joins, when compared to the star schema.

 Snowflake schemas, in contrast to flat single table dimensions, have been heavily criticised.
 Their goal is assumed to be an efficient and compact storage of normalised data but this is at the significant cost of poor performance when browsing the joins required in this dimension.
 This disadvantage may have reduced in the years since it was first recognized, owing to better query performance within the browsing tools.

-When compared to a highly normalized transactional schema, the snowflake schema's denormalization removes the data integrity assurances provided by normalized schemas.
-Data loads into the snowflake schema must be highly controlled and managed to avoid update and insert anomalies.

 Examples

 The example schema shown to the right is a snowflaked version of the star schema example provided in the star schema article.

 The following example query is the snowflake schema equivalent of the star schema example code which returns the total number of television units sold by brand and by country for 1997.
 Notice that the snowflake schema query requires many more joins than the star schema version in order to fulfill even a simple query.
 The benefit of using the snowflake schema in this example is that the storage requirements are lower since the snowflake schema eliminates many duplicate values from the dimensions themselves.